infovista-opensource/vistamart-datasource/README.md

 ### Features

 - Query setup
-Templates
+- Templates
-Table view
+- Table view
-SingleStat view
+- SingleStat view
+- Annotations

 ### Requirements
 The following software must be installed in order to use this datasource